Christmas in my hometown

 Thanks to all of you

 Debbi Marquette Photography is located in Upstate New York at the foothills of the Adirondack Mountains.
-Debbi is an award winning and published travel, landscape and bald eagle photographer specializing in artistic, authentic, and memorable landscape and wildlife photography.
-She travels frequently, lives near the mountains and constantly has a camera in her hand to capture photographs so others can see the beauty of our world.
+She is an award winning and published travel, landscape and bald eagle photographer specializing in artistic, authentic, and memorable landscape and wildlife photography.
+Debbi travels frequently, lives near the mountains and constantly has a camera in her hand to capture photographs so others can see the beauty of our world.

 Capture Moments: Share Stories.